These fall harvest food ideas are simple recipe ideas to make in under 30 minutes.

 Directions on pasta recipe with bacon

-- Prep ahead: Rinse and cut the Brussels sprouts in half and remove the tough outer leaves, set aside.
-Measure out all of your ingredients, this will move things along rapidly and reduce preparation and cooking time.
+- Prep ahead: Rinse and cut the Brussels sprouts in half, remove the tough outer leaves, and set them aside.
+Measure out all of your ingredients.
+This will move things along rapidly and reduce preparation and cooking time.

 - Remove from the stovetop and add the maple syrup and crumbled thick-cut bacon.

-- Serve over al dente pasta and tossed with either a tomato-based pasta sauce or a white sauce like Alfredo, Béchamel, or a butter sauce.
+- Serve over al dente pasta tossed with tomato-based pasta sauce or a white sauce like Alfredo, Béchamel, or a butter sauce.

 - Topped with freshly grated Parmesan cheese and more crumbly thick-cut bacon.

 - Finish with a drizzle of good extra virgin olive oil and handfuls of fresh basil.